jsakarvadia/jsakarvadia.github.io/_pages/about.md

 ---
 permalink: /
-title: ""
+title: "Hi, I'm Jay!
+Welcome to my personal website."
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-## Hi, I'm Jay!
-Welcome to my personal website.

 I'm a rising senior pursuing a B.S. in Economics and Computer Science, with a minor in Statistics.